 Furthermore, lighting can be increased or decreased using our friendly IU platform.

 Cities are known to be several degrees hotter than the suburbs, especially in the summer.
 Asphalt, concrete, tall buildings, cars (subways, trains, other transport), and dark rooftops all absorb heat.
 By contrast, green urban spaces (where there are parks, trees, and various plants) cool down cities via evapotranspiration.
-Vertical gardening, therefore cools down heat that is trapped, while also making efficient use of valuable urban land.
+Outdoor vertical garden planters therefore cool down heat that is trapped, while also making efficient use of valuable urban land.

 The design of buildings can retain or repel heat.
 Using building materials common to city structures such as concrete, brick, glass, or stone exterior walls actually retain heat in the city.
 By adding a living wall to the building’s exterior, you can save your building’s electricity bills year-round and work toward lowering your city’s temperature.